Katherine Pratt Balatbat

 Managing Partner - Silicon Valley Office

-Tim Miller founded the Silicon Valley office of Valle Makoff after 19 years at Skadden, Arps, Slate, Meagher & Flom LLP, the last 14 years as a litigation partner in Skadden's Northern California offices.
+Tim Miller founded the Silicon Valley office of Valle Makoff after 14 years as a litigation partner in the Northern California offices of the international law firm Skadden, Arps, Slate, Meagher & Flom LLP.
 Mr. Miller has extensive experience litigating complex cases in federal and state courts.

-While at Skadden, Mr. Miller's practice included a broad range of business and contract disputes, claims of trade secret misappropriation, claims against officers, directors and trustees asserting breach of fiduciary duty, claims of unfair business practices and unfair competition, business tort litigation, corporate and securities litigation, litigation arising from mergers and acquisitions and shareholder derivative litigation.
+Mr. Miller's practice includes a broad range of business and contract disputes, claims of trade secret misappropriation, claims against officers, directors and trustees asserting breach of fiduciary duty, claims of unfair business practices and unfair competition, business tort litigation, corporate and securities litigation, litigation arising from mergers and acquisitions and shareholder derivative litigation.
 He also represented special committees and individual members of Boards of Directors in connection with internal corporate and SEC investigations.

 - The National Football League in connection with a class action filed by retired players alleging that the players suffer from injuries and addictions resulting from the alleged improper administration of prescription drugs and painkillers during their playing days;